Better Homes of South Bend

 It is a victory in a battle that is not won yet since housing discrimination and redlining persist until today.

-Better Homes documentary
+Better Homes State Historic Marker

 Leroy Cobb, original member of Better Homes, and Gabrielle Robinson at dedication of Better Homes State Historic Marker 2016.
 Speaker: Mayor Pete Buttigieg